Mountainside Treatment Center 3 stars

 Food: 1 stars

 Residents begin each day around 7am with breakfast a rotating selection of fresh eggs, pancakes and French toast that, according to at least one previous resident, is “unquestionably the best meal of the day.”
 A “miniscule” selection of fruit and peanut butter and jelly sandwiches are available throughout the day for snacking; lunch and dinner include a vegetarian option and access to the “measly” salad bar, which, residents say, is usually more appealing than the mystery meat in the shepherd’s pie.
+Some earlier graduates had described the food overall as “awful” and no information from grads of the new facility is available yet.

 A 30-minute meditation follows breakfast and official treatment kicks off at 9:30 with an intimate hour-and-45 minute group where “everyone gets called out on their bullshit,” which is followed by a community meeting where both staff and clients can vent grievances, express concerns for other members or ask for help.